Decoding Footwear Comfort in 14 Points

-Toes are more vulnerable as they are softer, separate parts of the feet that need much more space that the traditional shoes give.
-Toe nails are easily deformed by continuous pressure.
+Toes are more vulnerable as they are softer, separate parts of the feet.
+These need much more space than traditional shoes give.
+Toenails are easily deformed by continuous pressure.
 The bones are thinner.
 Blood flow is easily restricted by those small toe boxes.
-Toes are a major source of soreness.
-All of these can be prevented by larger toe boxes and caps.
+Toes are a significant source of soreness.
+Larger toe boxes and caps can prevent these.

-Comfort is a mental state… okey, let’s call it this way, a psychophysical phenomenon.
+Comfort is a mental state… okay, let’s call it this way, a psychophysical phenomenon.
 If your feet look better, you look better.
-If you look better, you are treated better.
+If you look stronger, you are treated better.
 Better treatment boosts mood.
 Boosted mood elevates efficacy.
 Elevated efficacy brings more result.
-Result brings confidence and a dopamine-boost.
-This results into heightened personality which will inhibit pain and soreness in a number of ways.
+The result brings confidence and a dopamine-boost.
+This results in heightened personality which will inhibit pain and soreness in many ways.
 This state will even heal your pain quicker and `make yourself comfortable’ in postures and steps.
-As we all know, fatigue is directly correlated to stress and anxiety which amplifies every bit of negative sense.
+As we all recognize, fatigue is directly correlated with stress and anxiety which amplifies every bit of negative sense.

-Yeah, make sure that your super comfy footwear looks nice as well as badass!
+Yeah, make sure that your super comfy footwear looks nice and badass!

 When old is rust instead of gold

 Give up on them as soon as you feel uncomfortable.
 This will not spin around.
-They will be behaving worse by time.
-The problem is, people do not essentially feel uncomfortable all of a sudden.
-Shoes start falling apart by a longer period of time and the definition of comfort starts adapting and compromising without letting you know.
+They will be behaving worse with time.
+The issue is, people do not necessarily feel uncomfortable all of a sudden.
+Shoes start falling apart by a more extended, and the definition of comfort starts adapting and compromising without letting you know.

-Did we miss any of the important points?
+Did we miss any of the essential points?